theSoberSobber/Docker-Manager/TRANSLATION.md

 ## Questions?

-Feel free to tag me anytime on the issue you have opened.
-Thank you so much for helping me make the app more accessible!
+You can tag me on the issue if you have any questions.
+Thank you for helping make the app more accessible!